Alaska Salmon Rivers Need Federal Protection From A Toxic Mega-Mine Proposal

 Salmon offer us their resilience, but warn us of their fragility.
 Salmon live most of their lives as oceanic animals hundreds of miles from coastlines, but each generation depends on clean rivers in unspoiled landscapes.
 Having learned to exploit the sea, they still shelter their young from the dangers of the open ocean by hiding them in rivers.
 This winning strategy, we have turned into their Achilles’ Heel.

 All that has been lost to the south remains fully functioning in the Bristol Bay watershed.
-Now threatened by Donald Trump and Pebble.
+Another reason to protect this sacred space.